top of page

 The returns are even harsher, with the average active trader underperforming the market by about 6.5% in a normal year.

 This is a very defeating reality for some, and can often sour individuals on investing forever.
-Others may turn to alternative asset classes like crypto, lending, or even private equity to try and get a fix, but the odds are even worse elsewhere.
+Others may turn to alternative asset classes like crypto, lending, or even private equity to try and get a fix, but the odds are even worse in these alternative strategies.

 Historically, patience wins